HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

 ## Drug properties prediction

-Machine learning problems broadly are classified into three subgroups: supervised learning, unsupervised learning, and reinforcement learning.
-Drug properties prediction can be considered as a supervised learning problem.
-The input to the algorithms is a drug (compound) and the output is drug property (e.g., drug toxicity or solubility).
+Machine learning problems broadly are classified into three subgroups: supervised learning, unsupervised learning (self-supervised learning), and reinforcement learning.
+Drug properties prediction can be framed as a supervised learning problem.
+The input to the algorithms is a drug (compound), and the output is drug property (e.g., drug toxicity or solubility).

+- Input: A drug (small molecule)
+- output: 0-1 label to indicate whether a drug has certain properties or not.
+It can also be framed as a multi-label classification or regression task.

 <div class="imgcap">
 <img src="/images/assets/Review_DL_Drug/Representation.JPG" height="300" class="center">
 <div class="thecap" style="text-align:center">Figure 2: Different ways that a molecule can be represented.</div>
 </div>

-Therefor, there are three ways to represent a drug (compound):
+Therefore, there are different ways to represent a drug (compound):

 - Molecular fingerprint
-- Text data (like SMILES)
+- Text-based representation (e.g., SMILES, InChIKey, SELFIES)
-- Graph strcuture
+- Graph structure (2d or 3d graph)

 ### Molecular fingerprint